-As Washingtonian magazine reports, it took 40 minutes and the line of cars waiting for the ferry stretched three miles.
-Actually, the Bay Bridge backup on the eastbound side now stretches to ten miles, but it take five minutes to cross the bridge by car.
+As Washingtonian magazine reports, it took 40 minutes, and the line of cars waiting for the ferry stretched three miles.
+Actually, the Bay Bridge backup on the eastbound side now stretches to ten miles, but it takes five minutes to cross the bridge by car.

-Actress Tallulah Bankhead, who’s career spanned 1930s-1950s, is buried near Chestertown.
+Actress Tallulah Bankhead, whose career spanned from the 1930s to 1950s, is buried near Chestertown.